-[Editor's note: This was posted last year on the 10th anniversary of the 9/11 terrorist attacks.]
+[Editor's note: This was originally published in 2011 on the 10th anniversary of the 9/11 terrorist attacks.]

 Ten years ago, one of my best friends in the world graduated from college, and went to work in New York.
 His office was in the South Tower of what used to be the World Trade Center.
 September 2001 was his second month on the job, and he had finally been able to afford to move his pregnant wife from Louisiana up to New York to live with him.